 Oh, you mean what is 3 plus 3?

 But I needed to back my preschooler up.
-I knew that he had a solid foundation of what a group of objects looks like, and I also knew he understood quantity.
+I knew he had a solid foundation of what a group of objects looks like, and I also knew he understood quantity.

-Now we needed to see these numbers combine, and this math dice game was the perfect way to help it all come together!
+Now, we needed to see these numbers combine, and this math dice game was the perfect way to help it all come together!
 Children need to practice touching the dice as they count.
-In fact, I recently read an article on why it is so important to use your fingers to count.

 RELATED: We have played plenty of math games to help strengthen number sense, such as Heart Number Match and Googly Eye Count Up.